frankmilliron/play.zc.system/README.md

 Have you ever wished your Apple //, II, or ][ could rock the party?
 Is your stereo system too high fidelity?
 Have you found yourself hoping to listen to low bandwidth audio versions of your favorite 35-year-old songs on a 45-year-old home computer?
 If you answered yes to any of the above, this is your lucky day!

+Files can be launched directly from BitsyBye via the BASIS.SYSTEM format of [ProDOS 2.4.2](https://prodos8.com/releases/prodos-242/).

+Recent improvements in [Apple II Desktop](https://github.com/a2stuff/a2d) allow for showing an icon for ZC audio files, so grab a recent build for the best experience.
+Like BitsyBye, A2D supports the BASIS.SYSTEM format so files can be launched directly.

 # Creating Audio Files